 Summer Orientation (Fall Admits)

-International students admitted to the fall semester should attend one of our summer Orientation events, where you will be required to complete Passport Verification (PPV) with the Office of International Services (OIS).
+International students admitted to the fall semester should attend one of our summer Orientation events.
+Passport Verification (PPV) will be required before starting classes on-campus.
+Instructions will be given about your PPV during Orientation and you can visit the website of the Office of International Services (OIS).

 Winter Orientation (Spring Admits)